99002661/2009MYSEMB02-Appium-99002661/README.md

 Test Cases :
 ................
-Opening Aarogyasetu app and taking aa self-assessment(no symptomps case).
+Opening Aarogyasetu app and taking a self-assessment(no infection case).